Niger's new president begins battle to stabilize country | DW | 01.04.2021

-Mohamed Bazoum, Niger's newly elected president, enters office on Easter Friday, just two days after heavily armed soldiers opened fire on the presidential palace in the capital Niamey.
-State reports say the presidential guard repelled the attack after a thirty-minute gun battle.
+Mohamed Bazoum, Niger's newly elected president, enters office on Good Friday, just two days after heavily armed soldiers opened fire on the presidential palace in the capital, Niamey.
+State reports said the presidential guard repelled the attack after a 30-minute gun battle.
 Arrests of military personnel quickly followed, with more expected, a government spokesperson confirmed.

-Even without the failed coup, Bazoum's new government is already facing an uphill battle to implement stability in Niger.
+Even without the failed coup, Bazoum's new government is already facing an uphill battle to secure stability for Niger.
 Ever since the election that saw him take power, there have been numerous terror attacks on Niger's civilian population in the western border regions with Mali and Burkina Faso.
 More than 300 have already died.

 To make matters worse, defeated presidential candidate Mahamane Ousmane is still refusing to accept the election results.
-Instead, he took the matter to court, which precipitated mass protests led by his supporters.
-Security forces were heavy handed in their suppression of the demonstrations, with at least two people killed and over one hundred arrested.
+Instead, he took the matter to court, a move that precipitated mass protests led by his supporters.
+Security forces were heavy-handed in their suppression of the demonstrations, with at least two people killed and over one hundred arrested.

 David Zounmenou from the Institute for Security Studies in Senegal says establishing political stability and democracy is key for Niger.